 8. Residential MA course(s) at the Faculty of Theology (6 EC each)

 This entails residential MA courses (esp.
 Research Master level) relevant to your research field (usually courses of six weeks).
 For a brief description of the courses available, please consult the faculty’s website (master courses).
 In due course, some of these courses will be offered in a blended learning/long-distance trajectory.

-9. Participation in Research Seminars at the Faculty of Theology (1-3 EC).
+9. Participation in Research Seminars at the Faculty of Religion and Theology (1-3 EC).
 Presence plus presentation, e.g. the two-weekly Amsterdam New Testament Colloquium (Nieuwtestamentisch Werkgezelschap), activities in the context of ACCORD (Amsterdam Centre for the Study of Cultural and Religious Diversity), the research group Doing Theology in an Ecumenical Way, and other such activities.